Lignum nephriticum: History

 In 1646, Athanasius Kircher, a German Jesuit scholar residing in Rome, published an account of his experiments on lignum nephriticum in his work Ars Magna Lucis et Umbræ.
 He conducted his experiments on a cup given to him as a gift from Jesuit missionaries in Mexico.
-He commented that while previous authors only described the color of the water mixed with lignum nephriticum as blue, his own experiments actually showed that the wood turned the water into all kinds of colors, depending on the light.
+He commented that while previous authors only described the color of the water mixed with lignum nephriticum as blue, his own experiments actually showed that the wood turned the water into all kinds of colours, depending on the light.
 He later presented the cup to the Holy Roman Emperor, Ferdinand III.

 A second cup was described by in 1650 by the Swiss botanist Johann Bauhin in his great work Historia plantarum universalis.
 He had received it under the name palum indianum from a colleague.
 Unlike the wood in Monardes' account, the wood the cup was made from was reddish in color.
 It was a handspan in diameter, about 9 in, and adorned with variegated lines.
 Shavings from the same wood were included with the cup.
 Bauhin observed that when water was poured into the cup with the wood shavings, the water shortly turned into "a wonderful blue and yellow color, and when held up against the light beautifully resembled the varying color of the opal, giving forth reflections, as in that gem, of fiery yellow, bright red, glowing purple, and sea green most wonderful to behold."
 Bauhin believed that the wood was taken from a species of ash (Fraxinus).

 In 1664, Robert Boyle explained the phenomenon to be dependent on pH.
 In an unpublished paper in 1665, Sir Isaac Newton first mentioned the cups in the paper "Of Colours".
 He later also mentioned in 1672, in his theories of light and color.
 However, the botanical origin of wood used in lignum nephriticum was eventually lost in the late 18th century.